Must-see places on a day trip to Riga

 Other less visited areas of Riga which are absolutely fascinating include the Moscow District, Tornakalns, and Sarkandaugava.
 All three districts are as down to earth as you could possibly imagine and are full of fascinating wooden and Art Nouveau architecture (Riga has the world’s largest concentration of Art Nouveau buildings).
 There’s also some seductive street art to discover here as well as some significant historical sites that are must-sees on any Jewish Riga or Soviet Riga exploration.

-Cocktail making and beer tasting
+Add cocktail making and beer tasting to your Riga 1-day itinerary

 If you want to see another side of Riga also consider joining one of the many tours that are now available for visitors.
 These include guided bike tours of the city, cocktail masterclasses, a central market culinary masterclass, or a beer district tour which includes visits to Riga’s top craft beer bars, a couple of breweries … and, of course, copious amounts of beer tasting!